solliancenet/ica-wbs/Whiteboard design session/design-challenge-guide-facilitator.md

 4. Migrate their existing support application to Microsoft Azure with minimal changes and minimal disruption to their service

-5. Ensure that the Linux instances deployed in Azure are configured for high availability, cost optimization, performance and best practices
+5. Ensure that the critical systems deployed in Azure are configured for high availability, cost optimization, performance and best practices

+6. Need to understand the business continuity and disaster recovery options

-6. Contoso Ltd. has a detailed support history of their client's environments.
+7. Contoso Ltd. has a detailed support history of their client's environments.
 This information cannot be lost during the migration.
 Any data loss would be considered a migration failure.

-7. Data needs to be encrypted at rest and in transit.
+8. Data needs to be encrypted at rest and in transit.
 The current system is not configured in this manner, but when moving to the cloud they need to ensure their clients privacy.

-8. Enable logging across all components to support an all-encompassing monitoring solution.
+9. Enable logging across all components to support an all-encompassing monitoring solution.

-9. Ensure that Azure admins utilize best practices when accessing the Azure virtual machine resources and that all logins are logged for identity theft analysis activities
+10. Ensure that Azure admins utilize best practices when accessing the Azure virtual machine resources and that all logins are logged for identity theft analysis activities

-10. Ensure that only authorized users can access specific Azure resources when logged into the Azure Portal
+11. Ensure that only authorized users can access specific Azure resources when logged into the Azure Portal

-11. When specific security events are detected (such as a port scan), allow for the execution of actions to remediate, start the investigative process or prevent further information leakage or damage
+12. When specific security events are detected (such as a port scan), allow for the execution of actions to remediate, start the investigative process or prevent further information leakage or damage

-12. We are looking to amplify the capabilities of our agents and improve their claims processing capabilities - not replace them.
+13. We are looking to amplify the capabilities of our agents and improve their claims processing capabilities - not replace them.
 We want a solution that does the same.

 ### Customer objections: